dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerscale.md

 ## Installing CSI Driver for PowerScale via CSM Operator

-The CSM Driver for Dell EMC PowerScale can be installed via the Dell CSM Operator.
+The CSM Driver for Dell PowerScale can be installed via the Dell CSM Operator.

 To deploy the Operator, follow the instructions available [here](../).